VIDT Datalink Trading 11.9% Lower Over Last 7 Days (VIDT)

 Buying and Selling VIDT Datalink

-It is usually not possible to buy alternative cryptocurrencies such as VIDT Datalink directly using U.S. dollars.
-Investors seeking to acquire VIDT Datalink should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as GDAX, Changelly or Gemini.
+It is usually not presently possible to buy alternative cryptocurrencies such as VIDT Datalink directly using U.S. dollars.
+Investors seeking to trade VIDT Datalink should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as GDAX, Changelly or Coinbase.
 Investors can then use their newly-acquired Ethereum or Bitcoin to buy VIDT Datalink using one of the exchanges listed above.

 Receive News & Updates for VIDT Datalink Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for VIDT Datalink and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.